Co-dfns/Co-dfns/docs/MANUAL.md

-type  | The type of the node, as an index into the `N∆` constant. kind  | The sub-type or kind of the node, as an integer. name  | A positive integer referencing another node in the table or a negative index into the symbol table. start | The starting index into the source corresponding to this node. end   | The exclusive ending index into the source corresponding to this node.
+type  | The type of the node, as an index into the `N∆` constant. kind  | The sub-type or kind of the node, as an integer. name  | A positive integer referencing another node in the table or a negative index into the symbol table. lex   | An indicator of the scope of a given variable/node start | The starting index into the source corresponding to this node. end   | The exclusive ending index into the source corresponding to this node.